I spent 2025 helping Notion with native macOS functionality.

 That trend will continue.
 And there is a large opportunity to use desktop hardware acceleration to drive AI functionality.

-Upskilled in Web
+Upskilled in web

 This year I got the chance!
-I wrote a bunch of Typescript and shipped React code used by millions.
+I wrote a bunch of TypeScript and shipped React code used by millions.
 And worked with a top Web Infra team.

-Back to my roots
+Back to my audio roots

 Where do I sign up?